MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 # **Office 365 IP Address and URL Web service**

 To help you better identify and differentiate Office 365 network traffic, a new web service publishes Office 365 endpoints, making it easier for you to evaluate, configure, and stay up to date with changes.
-This new web service (now in preview), will eventually replace the lists of endpoints in the [Office 365 URLs and IP address ranges](https://docs.microsoft.com/en-us/office365/enterprise/urls-and-ip-address-ranges) article, along with the RSS and XML versions of that data.
-The XMLse format of endpoint data is planned to be phased out on October 2, 2018.
+This new web service replaces the XML downloadable files that are currently available.
+The XML format is planned to be phased out on October 2, 2018.

 As a customer or a network perimeter device vendor, you can build against the new REST-based web service for the Office 365 IP address and FQDN entries.
 You can access the data directly in a web browser using these URLs.

 - For the latest version of the Office 365 URLs and IP address ranges, use [https://endpoints.office.com/version](https://endpoints.office.com/version?clientrequestid=b10c5ed1-bad1-445f-b386-b919946339a7).
 - For the data on the Office 365 URLs and IP address ranges page for firewalls and proxy servers, use [https://endpoints.office.com/endpoints/worldwide](https://endpoints.office.com/endpoints/worldwide?clientrequestid=b10c5ed1-bad1-445f-b386-b919946339a7).
-To get all the latest changes since the end of July 2018 when the web service was first available, use [https://endpoints.office.com/changes/worldwide/0000000000](https://endpoints.office.com/changes/worldwide/0000000000?clientrequestid=b10c5ed1-bad1-445f-b386-b919946339a7).
+- To get all the latest changes since the end of July 2018 when the web service was first available, use [https://endpoints.office.com/changes/worldwide/0000000000](https://endpoints.office.com/changes/worldwide/0000000000?clientrequestid=b10c5ed1-bad1-445f-b386-b919946339a7).

 As a customer, you can use this web service to: